Leopard-2019/Comparing-Classifiers/README.md

 The code was written in Python, and it is available in a Jupyter Notebook that can be accessed in the link posted at the beginning of this document.

 <h2>Main Conclusions & Recomendations</h2>
 <p>1.
-The final dataset, after cleaning, removing outliers,  converting the categoricals data in 0 and 1 values,etc consists of 78 columns and 6316 rows.
+The final dataset, after cleaning, removing outliers,  converting the categoricals data in 0 and 1 values,etc consists of 77 columns and 6316 rows.
 The target columns was "y" which stands: if a future client will subscribe a term deposit or not.</p>
 <p>2.
 The best classification model is overall the Logistic Regression model for classifying the dataset analyzed in this study, however the other three models are fairly decent, in particular the Decision Tree model at some extend </p>
 <p> 3.
-It is important to highlight that the numerical variables "balance", and 'duration" were divided by 100 and 10 respectively, before initiating the regression modeling, since the majority of the columns have values 0 and 1.
+It is important to highlight that the numerical variable "balance" wasdivided by 100, before initiating the regression modeling, since the majority of the columns have values 0 and 1.
 This helped to improved the metrics.</p>
 <p> 4.
 The three most important features driving the price of a used car were "gas","diesel", and "automatic" in that order, according to the permutation_importance function using the the hold-out cross-validation method, and Ridge regression model.
 The 10 most important coefficients contributing positively to the used car price, and the 10's that contribute most negatively are shown in tables 2 and 3 respectively. </p>
 <p> 5.
-There six numerical variables in the initial dataset: 'age','balance','duration','previous','campaign','pdays', the rest were nominals that were converted to values 0 and 1.
+There were five numerical independent variables used: 'age','balance','duration','previous','campaign','pdays', the rest were nominals that were converted to values 0 and 1.
 Therefore, most of the independent variables had values 0 and 1 used as final input during the modelling phase.</p>
 <p> 6.
 The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data </p>
 <p> 7.
 The precision- recall curve was chosen also as a indicator, since works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.</p>